Thanarat-DS/MapAppProject/README.md

 <img src="https://github.com/Thanarat-DS/MapAppProject/blob/master/asset/home-zoom.png"></img>
 ## You can search by plotID to find nearby wells within a 2-kilometer radius.
 <img src="https://github.com/Thanarat-DS/MapAppProject/blob/master/asset/hover-artesian.png"></img>
+This search method also allows the system to calculate directions and check which aquifer layer the datapoint belongs to.
+You can view these details by hovering over the datapoint.

 # Getting Started with Create React App